batmanimal/javascript-learnings/javascript-ninja-notes.md

 ### 3.2 Declarations

-Function literals are composed of four parts: <li>
+Function literals are composed of four parts:

 1. The <code>function</code> keyword
 2. An *optional* name (must be a valid, non-reserved identifier)
 3. Comma-separated list of parameter names (if any) enclosed in ()'s